nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

        Expected: Buyers with names containing the keywords `Alex` or `David` are shown in the list.
 The number of buyers found is displayed in the status message.

     1. Test case: `find n/` (empty keyword)
-       Expected: Error message indicating that name should not be blank will be shown as status message.
+       Expected: Error message indicating an invalid name (because name is blank) will be shown as status message.

 ### Finding a meet-up
 1. Finding meet-up by subject keywords